Thinking of studying psychology? Great, you’re in the right place.

 How much salary you want to earn.

-Obviously, the passion to help others is the key to succeed in this career.
+Obviously, the passion to help others is the key to success in this career.
 However, thinking about the kind of income you want to earn once you’ve finished your studies is practically a good idea.
 This can also help you choose which field of psychology to aim for.

 What qualifications and education you’ll need to get there.